 From throwing parties at the age of 19, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.

-She's been going hard for the last 12 months, performing at Groovin The Moo festival, Splendour in the Grass and supporting Peggy Gou, Wolf + Lamb, Red Axis, Dj Seinfeld, Honey Dijon and more.
-She recently went all-night, playing a 6-hour headline set at one of Sydney’s most-fabulous-and-respected club nights - Pavlova Bar and has become a regular at Melbourne’s Revolver.
+In the last 12 months Luen has performed at Splendour in the Grass, Groovin The Moo festival and supported Peggy Gou, Wolf + Lamb, Red Axis, Dj Seinfeld, Honey Dijon and more.
+She recently returned to play her sophomore 6 hour set at Sydney’s most-fabulous-and-respected club nights - Pavlova Bar and has become a regular at Melbourne’s Revolver.

 More recently Luen's been working with DJ's Jad & The and Dom Bird to bring forth the curated Beats Of No Nation podcast.
-Behind the decks Luen takes a wide approach, mixing house and techno classics with tasty and rare oddities to fire your neurons into a frenzied gang bang of thumping musical love making.
-With no sign of slowing down on the touring front we're excited to present the Luen Jacobs Australiasian 2018 Tour.
-Tour artwork designed Einsfurz and shot by Anthea Saraikin.
+Behind the decks Luen takes a wide approach, mixing house and techno classics with tasty and rare oddities.
+Her 9 track compilation 'Taxx Vol 1' dropped in May and the Taxx music zine (ft Nabihah Iqbal, Noise In My Head and Ewan Jansen) is available in stores and online now.

 Motorik Vibe Council